rustfs/docs.rustfs.com/docs/installation/index.md

 - **S3 Compatible**: Fully compatible with the S3 protocol, ensuring seamless integration with big data ecosystems, data lakes, backup solutions, and media processing workflows.
 - **Distributed Architecture**: Designed to scale horizontally to meet diverse storage requirements.
-- **Commercial-Friendly**: Released under the Apache v2.0 license, making it safe and flexible for commercial integration.
+- **Enterprise-Ready**: Released under the Apache v2.0 license, making it safe and flexible for commercial integration.
 - **High Performance**: Built with Rust, offering performance comparable to C/C++ but with modern safety guarantees.
 - **Secure by Design**: Leverages Rust's memory safety guarantees to significantly reduce common security vulnerabilities.
 - **Cross-Platform**: Runs natively on Windows, macOS, and Linux.